guanjie-tom-wang/ECE-650/README.md

 # UWaterloo ECE650
-1. Assignment pdf, code, and the test case (output.txt)
+1. Assignment PDF, code, and the test case (output.txt under the Ax folder)
-2. Project pdf and code
+2. Project PDF and code